mahmoudaboueleneen/FinalProject-14-UA07/README.md

     ```

 3. Install stripe cli from this [link](https://github.com/stripe/stripe-cli/releases/tag/v1.27.0) and add its path to your path environment variable on your operating system.
-This is necessary to enable the Stripe payment functionality through a stripe sandbox in the Transactions microservice.
+This is necessary to enable the Stripe payment functionality in the Transactions microservice, through a local Stripe sandbox.

 4. After that, you can run the following command to start listening to Stripe events and forward them to the Transactions microservice webhook endpoint.
     ```